 We’re tackling health inequalities and improving women’s health

 Scotland is the first country in the UK to have published a Women’s Health Plan, which outlines ambitious improvement and change in areas including menopause, heart health, menstrual health including endometriosis, and sexual health.

-The plan sets out 66 actions to ensure all women enjoy the best possible healthcare throughout their lives, and has been driven by real life experiences of women.
+The plan sets out 66 actions to ensure all women benefit from the best possible healthcare throughout their lives, and has been driven by real life experiences of women.

 We’re helping to make workplaces more inclusive

 We’re determined to ensure everyone – irrespective of gender, age, race, or disability – can fulfil their potential and improve Scotland’s economic performance as a result.

 Our Workplace Equality Fund, backed up by £800,000 funding, supports projects that aim to improve workplace practices and diversity in the workplace, which is good for individuals and also good for business.

 We have launched a new Women Returners Programme, to support women who have had a career break back into work